otwere/Otwere-Evans-Portfolio/README.md

 ##Otwere

-Otwere is a web application that allows users to create and manage their own online store.
-It is built using React, TypeScript, and Vite.
+ is a web application portfolio, is built using React, TypeScript, and Vite.